westlake-repl/Adapter4Rec/README.md

 python sm_base_sasrec.py
 ```

-We select the checkpoint with the best validation result as the pretrained checkpoint for the downstream tasks.
+We select the checkpoint with the best validation result as the pre-trained checkpoint for the downstream tasks.